-Note that your property may not receive an exemption both:

-- · under this law, and - the persons with disabilities and limited incomes exemption (Real Property Tax Law, sec.
+Note that property may not receive an exemption both under this law and the persons with disabilities and limited incomes exemption (Real Property Tax Law, sec.
 459-c) for the same municipal tax purpose.
 However, where one or more owners qualify for exemption under this section, and the other owner qualifies for exemption under section 459-c, the owners may choose the more beneficial exemption.

-Where to file the application
+Where to File the Application

-You should file the application Form RP-467:

-With: For: the city, town or village assessor partial exemption from city, town and village property taxes the city or town assessor who prepares the assessment roll used for county, school, or village taxes partial exemption from county or school district taxes, or from village taxes in villages that do not assess property the Nassau County Department of Assessment exemption from county, town or school taxes in Nassau County the Tompkins County Division of Assessment exemption from county, city, town, village or school district taxes in Tompkins County
+The application form (RP-467), should be filed with the city, town or village assessor for partial exemption from city, town and village property taxes.
+For partial exemption from county or school district taxes, or from village taxes in villages that do not assess property, the application should be filed with the city or town assessor who prepares the assessment roll used for county, school, or village taxes.
+However, in Nassau County, applications for exemption from county, town or school taxes should be filed with the Nassau County Department of Assessment.
+In Tompkins County, applications for exemption from county, city, town, village or school district taxes should be filed with the Tompkins County Division of Assessment.